A Message from the Principal

 The classrooms are named after animals that are indigenous to the area.
 Our K–2 pupils are in Yilpa, named after the goanna.
-Our Years 3-6 children attend Wanampi, named after the snake, while our Years 7–12 students, who are enrolled in high school courses through the School of Isolated and Distance Education, attend Marlu, which is named after the kangaroo.
+Our Years 3-6 children attend Wanampi, named after the snake, and our Years 7–12 students attend Marlu, which is named after the kangaroo.
+The school also has a library, playgroup room, a small oval, a synthetically turfed basketball court and new playground equipment.

 All of our staff members—teachers, Aboriginal and Islander Education Officers, Education Assistants, and custodians—have high expectations for every student at MCS, wanting them to reach their full potential in the classroom and be well-equipped to continue their education after high school, enter the workforce, or pursue further training or employment.